Pre-Medicine program

 - UM-Duluth and MCW do not have a writing-intensive requirement

-- Always check with med schools' websites to verify their "additional" requirements
+- But always check with med schools' websites and verify their "additional" requirements via email

 Make your intention to pursue medicine official by adding it as an "intended pre-professional track."